potto-imageboard/potto-imageboard/readme.md

 ## Contributing

-Please pull a PR if you would like to contribute.
+Please do a PR if you would like to contribute.

 ### License